 - used as a modal auxiliary in verbal phrases with present or future time reference, generally equivalent to can in meaning and use, with the following functions:

-- expressing permission: could I go?
+- expressing a lesser degree of permission: could I go?

 - forming the present conditional: it would help if he could wait